HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   ) }}</figcaption>
 </figure>

-In last year’s Web Almanac, there was a note about “the once-deprecated—now partially un-deprecated—system colors like `Canvas` and `ThreeDDarkShadow`” being just barely in use.
+In last year's Web Almanac, there was a note about "the once-deprecated—now partially un-deprecated—system colors like `Canvas` and `ThreeDDarkShadow`" being just barely in use.
 This is still true, but oddly, there are now two such values in the top 20 instead of just one (`Highlight`).
 That said, both occur in the realm of tiny, tiny numbers of pages, so such shifts are probably unremarkable.

-The usage of the display-p3 color space remains about as vanishingly small as was found in 2020, probably because it’s only supported in Safari (both desktop and mobile) as of this writing.
+The usage of the display-p3 color space remains about as vanishingly small as was found in 2020, probably because it's only supported in Safari (both desktop and mobile) as of this writing.
 Desktop and mobile use roughly tripled, to 90 and 105 pages, respectively.
 In the cases where `color(display-p3)` was used, it was with good reason: 79% of the colors expressed using display-p3 on mobile were colors that cannot be represented in the sRGB color space.
 Until the `color()` function becomes more widely supported by browsers, the web will remain stuck in sRGB, which permits about two-thirds of the colors that screens can actually display.

 {{ figure_markup(
   caption="Percentage of display-p3 colors that lie outside the sRGB space.",